tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 cache for subsequent operations, and the temporary buffer is freed.
 Otherwise, the packed weights is added to the cache.

+## Profiling
+When TfLite profiling is enabled, XNNPACK will time each operator and report the results to TfLite which will print them as part of the overall execution profile.

 ## Limitations and supported operators

 XNNPACK delegate is a work-in-progress, and currently supports a limited set of